 Key Aspects of Risk Management:

 - The 1% Rule: He famously advocates risking a maximum of 1% to 2% of total capital on a single trade.
 If you have $100k, you risk $1k.
 This means if your technical stop is 5% below your entry price, your total position size is only $20k.
-This math prevents a few bad trades from ruining you.
+This math helps prevent a small cluster of bad trades from turning into permanent portfolio damage.

 - Stop-Loss Orders: You set the stop based on structural invalidation, not an arbitrary dollar amount.
 If the 1-2-3 trend breaks, you are out.
 No debate.